 Here are the 5 main things that prevented me from moving on and being The One That Got Away…

-If you understand and apply the lessons though, you will be moved on and living your best life much sooner than your heart can believe right now.
+If you understand and apply the lessons, you will be bounced back and living your best life much sooner than your heart can believe right now.

 HOW LONG DOES IT TAKE TO GET OVER SOMEONE?
 KILLER #1: Unhealthy is the hardest.